This blog may contain affiliate links. Read our disclosure policy for more info.

 The Fiji Museum isn’t “high-tech” by any means, but I was impressed with the detail and information available.
 It was a good way to gain some insight into Fiji’s history both culturally and politically, and overall was one of the best things to do in Suva.

 You’ll find the Fiji Museum in the Thurston Gardens (more on them below) right in the center of Suva.
+You can also visit them on this guided city tour of Suva which also includes stops at other popular attractions around the city.

 2. Visit the President’s House